BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/QA.md

 BAAH can dynamically recognize CN server's anti-censorship patch.
 Please ensure you are using the official anti-censorship patch.

-## 7. When using swipe to select stages, the swipe distance is not enough, causing the script to click on the blank space between buttons
+## 7. When Using Swipe to Select Levels, the Swipe Distance is Not Enough

-This issue usually occurs on CN server BA.
-Please unbind the swipe trigger distance from the server region in the configuration file and change the original 40 to 60.
-If it was originally 60, try changing it to 40.
+This issue usually occurs in CN server official BAs.
+Unbind the swipe trigger distance from the server in the configuration file and change 40 to 60.

-## 8. Can BAAH run multiple instances
+## 8. Can BAAH be Multi-opened?

-In the GUI interface, switch to different configuration files and click "Save and Run" in the lower right corner respectively.
+Switch to different configuration files in the GUI interface, then click Save and Run in the bottom right corner separately.

-BAAH can be used via command line.
-Please cd to the BAAH folder and execute `BAAH.exe your_config_name.json` to run the configuration.
-Combined with Windows Task Scheduler, automatic startup can be achieved.
+BAAH can be run through the command line, just cd to the BAAH folder, and execute `BAAH.exe your_config.json`.
+By combining the Windows Task Scheduler, you can run BAAH automatically at a specific time.

-If you use bat commands, make sure you have cd'd to the BAAH folder, then execute `BAAH.exe config1.json` followed by `BAAH.exe config2.json`
+If you are using a bat command or Windows Task Scheduler, make sure to cd to the BAAH folder, then execute `BAAH.exe config1.json` followed by `BAAH.exe config2.json`.

-## 9. Can BAAH run with other scripts
+## 9. Can BAAH be Run Multi-opened with Other Scripts?

 BAAH is compatible with ALAS and MAA, but:

-1. Do not try to run (BAAH) and (ALAS) or (MAA) simultaneously on the same multi-instance emulator/same emulator port, as they will compete for screenshots.
-Please set up multiple multi-instance emulators
+1. Please do not attempt to run BAAH and ALAS or MAA on the same multi-opened emulator/same emulator port simultaneously, as they will compete for screenshots.
+Please set up multiple multi-opened emulators.
-2. Try to prevent automation scripts from restarting the ADB service.
-BAAH will never restart the ADB service.
-You can start BAAH after other automation tools.
+2. Please be careful not to let the automation scripts restart the adb service, BAAH will not try to shut down the adb daemon, you should start BAAH after other automation tools.

 ## 10. BAAH.exe disappeared after extraction

 Please add the BAAH folder to your antivirus software's whitelist and extract again.
 BAAH is completely open source.
-As long as you download BAAH from GitHub Release, Mirror酱, the Baidu Netdisk link at the beginning of this document, or the QQ group, you can use it safely.
+As long as you download BAAH from GitHub Release, MirrorChyan, the Quark Cloud Disk link at the beginning of this document, or the QQ group, you can use it safely.

 ## 11. How to make BAAH run on a schedule